Are they speaking English?

 It’s important to be familiar with loanwords, and Anglicisms in particular, because they make learning and remembering new vocabulary words much easier.
 After all, you already know the word in English, so memorizing the same word in Spanish will be a breeze!

-Just take a look at the English loanwords that we’ve put together here, and you’ll know what we mean!
+In the meantime, take a look at the English loanwords that we’ve put together here.

 68 English Words Commonly Used in Spanish